 5.1.1.
 Fabry-Pérot interferometer based on pn junctions.
 In a ballistic 2D electron system, a combination of semitransparent mirrors can result in cavity resonances when wave propagation is coherent.
 A very well-known example from optics is the Fabry-Pérot interferometer.
 It consists of two parallel semitransparent mirrors that are spaced by a distance $L_c$ .
-An illustration is shown in figure 22a.
+An illustration is shown in figure 23a.
 An optical plane wave incident from left under an angle $\Theta$ relative to the normal of the mirrors enters the cavity with transmission probability T. At the other mirror the wave is reflected with probability R = 1 - T. This process can be continued to a finite number of partial waves limited by temporal and spatial coherence.
-Once summing up all transmitted partial waves $\sum{i} \psi{i}$ one obtains for the transmitted intensity the well-known relation $1/(1 + K\sin(\gamma/2)^2)$ , where $K = 4R/T^2$ is proportional to the square of the so called Finesse $F = \pi \sqrt{R/T}$ and $\gamma$ the propagation phase between two successive emitted partial waves: $\gamma = 4\pi n L_c \cos(\Theta)/\lambda$ .
+Once summing up all transmitted partial waves $\sum_i \psi_i$ one obtains for the transmitted intensity the well-known relation $1/(1 + K\sin(\gamma/2)^2)$ , where $K = 4R/T^2$ is proportional to the square of the so called Finesse $F = \pi \sqrt{R}/T$ and $\gamma$ the propagation phase between two successive emitted partial waves: $\gamma = 4\pi n L_c \cos(\Theta) / \lambda$ .
 Here, n is the refractive index and $\lambda$ the wavelength.
-The finesse can be seen as the quality factor, which in a practical optical etalon or narrow-band filter can take large values up to $F \sim 400000$ .
+The finesse can be seen as the quality factor, which in a practical optical etalon or narrow-band filter can take large close to $F \sim 1000000$ , see e.g. in Ref.
+[231].
 In analogy, electrons in a ballistic 2D electron systems at the Fermi energy are coherent if temperature is small enough and phase randomization due, for example, gate noise can be neglected.
 Since p-n junctions in graphene have the properties of a semitransparent mirror, they can serve as elements to realize an electronic Fabry-Pérot interferometer.
-An example is sketched in figure 22b and a typical interference pattern as measured by the two-terminal conductance G, which is proportional to the total transmission probability, is shown in figure 22c.
-Here, an encapsulated graphene device is sketched that consists of three gateable regions: the central inner one and two outer regions that are gated by the back gate BG, while an additional top gate TG is used for the inner region.
-Here, we can realize a n-pn, p-n-p or a general n-n'-n device.
-Let us assume that we gate the device into the p-n-p regime as indicated by the energy diagram.
-The measured interference pattern in G is shown as a function of carrier density in the middle section $n{\rm in}$ .
-The carrier density in the inner n-region is increased starting from the CNP at $n{\rm in} = 0$ to $4 \cdot 10^{16}$ m-2.
-The conductance increases with carrier density as expected, but on top of this general trend conductance oscillations are seen.
-The visibility is of order 10%.
-This is very different to optical cavities where the visibility is $\sim 100\%$ .
-This shows that the transmission probability of the mirrors in graphene, averaged over all angles is surprisingly large.
-This is due to Klein tunneling which leads to a large transmission at normal incidence.
-If we would only consider waves travelling normal to the p-n junctions, the visibility would disappear.
-It is important to remember that the low visibility in graphene interferometers based on p-n junctions as semitransparent mirrors is not caused by limitations in coherence but is intrinsic and caused by Klein tunneling [25].
+An example is sketched in figure 23b and a typical interference pattern as measured by the two-terminal conductance G, which is proportional to the total transmission probability, is shown in figure 23c.
+Here, an encapsulated graphene device is sketched that consists of three gateable regions: the central inner one and two outer regions that are gated by the back